 A 555-foot-long, 4-foot-wide concrete path leading to the Poppy Loop provides a generally barrier-free route to a good overview area to see the wildflowers.
 There is one turn-around at the far end.

-The Visitor Center is open mid-March to mid-May from 10 to 4 weekdays and 10-5 weekends.
+The Visitor Center is open during the wildflower season from sunrise to sunset.
 It is generally accessible, including restrooms.
 Five designated accessible parking spaces include one van space.
-The 400’ path from parking area to the Visitor Center is usable, but assistance may be required with slopes in one section.
+The 400-foot-long path from the parking area to the Visitor Center is usable, but assistance may be required with slopes in one section.